Toloka/docs/en/toloka-apps/concepts/glossary.md

 Task item

 : A task item is a labeling unit &mdash; in other words, data uploaded to a batch.
-The batch consists of work items, and the project consists of batches.
+The batch consists of task items, and the project consists of batches.

-TSV-file
+TSV file

 : TSV (tab-separated values) is a text file format, in which data is separated by a tab, and lines are separated by a newline symbol.